 Strategic Partnership between the EU and Latin America

-The Strategic Partnership between the EU and Latin America covers all countries in the EU, Latin America and the Caribbean and thus around one billion people.
+The Strategic Partnership between the EU and Latin America covers all of the countries in the EU, Latin America and the Caribbean, and thus more than a billion people in total.
 It was founded in June 1999 at the first EU‑LAC Summit in Rio de Janeiro.
-The two regions cooperate closely in the spheres of politics, business, culture, and science and technology.
-There is a tightly-woven network of diverse relationships, activities and cooperation mechanisms.
-A summit attended by the Heads of State and Government takes place every two years, while there are regular meetings of senior officials and, on occasion, ministerial meetings.
-The partnership also extends to civil society, parliaments and companies.
-Due to the many summits, it has been possible over the last few years to develop and refine the cooperation between the EU and Latin America.
-The summits serve as a forum for political dialogue on important global issues and as a catalyst for shaping concrete bilateral relations (through association or partnership agreements, direction of development assistance, etc.).
-Since the establishment of the Community of Latin American and Caribbean States (CELAC) in 2010, these meetings have been known as EU‑CELAC Summits.
+The two regions cooperate closely in the spheres of politics, business, culture, and science and technology on the basis of this Partnership.
+As well as summits bringing together the heads of state and government, there are regular meetings of ministers and senior officials.
+These serve as a forum for political dialogue on important global issues and as a catalyst for shaping concrete elements of bilateral relations, such as association or partnership agreements and the focus of development cooperation.
+Association agreements with individual regional groups or countries are an essential component of EU relations with Latin America and the Caribbean.